Competitions & Contests

 Themes to Highlight:

-Nature, animals, movement, imagination, and play to promote curiosity and reduce anxietyUniversal themes of friendship, family, and possibility that resonate across culturesAge-appropriate content suitable for a wide range of ages and cultural backgrounds
+Cultural sensitivity and inclusion, given that 60% of patients are First Nations, Métis, or Inuit children Respect and welcoming to all cultural backgrounds Representation of diverse children and families in meaningful, non-stereotypical waysManitoba, Nunavut and Eastern Ontario nature scenes and animals Movement, imagination, and play to promote curiosity and reduce anxietyUniversal themes of friendship, family, and possibility that resonate across culturesAge-appropriate content suitable for a wide range of ages and cultural backgrounds

 Content Guidelines